Tom-PIT/Connected.Docs/en/Supply/Documents/SupplyOrders.md

 5. (Optional) Add attachments or link the order to a Project using **Linked documents**.
 6. When ready, click **Publish** at the top of the page.

-Once published, the Supply order moves into the **Commited → Available** state, enabling all related actions such as creating Receive documents.
+Once published, the Supply order moves into the **Committed → Available** state, enabling all related actions such as creating Receive documents.

 #### Attachments